CogitatorTech/infera/README.md

 ### Documentation

-Check out the [docs](docs/README.md) for API documentation and usage examples.
+Check out the [docs](docs/README.md) directory for the API documentation and usage examples.

 ---